Jaycar-Electronics/IR-Remote-Learner/README.md

 ## Use

-To find a code, power up the unit and point the remote to the IR receiver ( on the side). when you press the button the screen should show a readout of the code interpreted.
-You can then press a button to store it into that particular button.
+To find a code, power up the unit and point the remote you want to learn from towards the IR receiver (on the side).
+When the Learner decodes an IR signal, the screen should show a readout of the code interpreted.
+You can then press any button on the Learner remote to store it into that particular button.

 Once the screen has cleared, you can press a button to fire the previously stored remote code

 It will remember codes through power cycles / battery changes, as it writes the code to EEPROM.

+### Usage notes

+This is a very simple basis for IR remote learning; We have found that some remotes such as panasonic or foxtel remotes will display multiple codes all right after each other; this could be due to how large the signal is coming from those remotes and so will have to be modified in the code.

+As always, we are looking forward to pull requests. :)

 ## Future Improvements.

 * While it's untested, the wireless modules should provide some additional remote control interfacing.
-* Try to design and print a 3D case.
+* This should be able to fit in a 3D printed case if you are so-inclined.